Nan-tathren/Nan-tathren/README.md

 My name is **Tomas** and my handle here is Nan-tathren (I could not think of anything else).
 I'm a aspiring back-end developer with a strong interest in Python.

 So far I only have a couple of projects here.
 The news scrapper is my creation without reliance on any tutorial.
 For the "Company_Blog" and the 'To-Do List' projects I got the inspiration from online university courses I follow.
 The last file showcases queiries in PostgreSQL I have practiced in real databases.

+**Currently I am learning Flask REST APIs and Docker.
+After that I will do the same in Django.**

 You can check out my repositories below to see what I’ve been working on.
 Feel free to reach out if you have any questions or want to collaborate!

 ## My Journey into IT